 BYCA students Lauren Anastos, Lindsay Gray, and Ann Chrapkiewicz performed their routines with steadiness, focus, and calm.
 They all had a very enjoyable, positive experience!
 The best possible outcomes for all.
 As a group, the three of them did not pressure themselves to “perform” or compete, nor to train beyond their capabilities.

 East Lansing, Michigan – May 18, 2017 –

 Three practitioners at Bikram Yoga Capital Area will represent the state of Michigan in this year’s USA Yoga MidWest Super Regional Championship.
 The event will take place at the Latin School of Chicago in Chicago, IL, on Sunday, May 21, 2017.
 Those interested in attending may find detailed information here.

 The participants were invited via USA Yoga’s official qualifying procedures.

-An important yoga-related question occurs commonly with regards to Fixed Firm Posture:
+A question I love to address occurs commonly with regards to Fixed Firm Posture.